Quantum mirrors of log Calabi-Yau surfaces and higher genus curve counting: Basics and main results

 \subsection{Ore localization}

-As should be clear from the previous Section, we will be dealing with non-commutative rings.
+As should be clear from the previous section, we will be dealing with non-commutative rings.
 Unlike what happens for commutative rings, it is not possible in general to localize with respect to an arbitrary multiplicative subset of a non-commutative ring, because of left-right issues.
 These left-right issues are absent by definition if the multiplicative subset satisfies the so-called Ore conditions.

-We refer for example to Section 2.1 of \cite{MR1662244} and Section 1.3 of \cite{ginzburg1998lectures} for short presentations of these elementary notions of non-commutative algebra.
-A multiplicative subset $S \subset A -\{0\}$ of an associative ring $A$ is said to satisfy the Ore conditions if \begin{itemize} \item For all $a \in A$ and $s \in S$, there exist $b \in A$ and $t\in S$ such that\footnote{Informally, $as^{-1} =t^{-1}b$, i.e.\ every fraction with a denominator on the right can be rewritten as a fraction with a denominator on the left.} $ta=bs$. \item For all $a \in A$, if there exists $s \in S$ such that $as=0$, then there exists $t \in S$ such that $ta=0$. \item For all $b \in A$ and $t \in S$, there exists $a \in A$ and $s \in S$ such that\footnote{Informally, $t^{-1}b=as^{-1}$, i.e.\ every fraction with a denominator on the left can be rewritten as a fraction with a denominator on the right.} $ta=bs$. \item For all $a \in A$, if there exists $s \in S$ such that $sa=0$, then there exists $t \in S$ such that $at=0$. \end{itemize}
+We refer, for example, to \cite[\S 2.1]{MR1662244} and \cite[\S 1.3]{ginzburg1998lectures} for short presentations of these elementary notions of non-commutative algebra.
+A multiplicative subset $S \subset A -\{0\}$ of an associative ring $A$ is said to satisfy the Ore conditions if \begin{itemize} \item for all $a \in A$ and $s \in S$, there exist $b \in A$ and $t\in S$ such that\footnote{Informally, $as^{-1} =t^{-1}b$, that is, every fraction with a denominator on the right can be rewritten as a fraction with a denominator on the left.} $ta=bs$; \item for all $a \in A$, if there exists $s \in S$ such that $as=0$, then there exists $t \in S$ such that $ta=0$; \item for all $b \in A$ and $t \in S$, there exists $a \in A$ and $s \in S$ such that\footnote{Informally, $t^{-1}b=as^{-1}$, that is, every fraction with a denominator on the left can be rewritten as a fraction with a denominator on the right.} $ta=bs$; \item for all $a \in A$, if there exists $s \in S$ such that $sa=0$, then there exists $t \in S$ such that $at=0$. \end{itemize}

 If $S$ is a multiplicative subset of an associative ring $A$ and if $S$ satisfies the Ore conditions, then there is a well-defined localized ring $A[S^{-1}]$.

 Let $R$ be a commutative ring.
 Denote $R^{\hbar} \coloneqq R[\![\hbar]\!]$.